Photo © April Pedersen Santinon

-They used to be known as "amateurs," but they're actually semi-professionals.
+Dilettani/U23 are semi-professionals.
 Most aspire to become pros, though some are content to stay in the dilettante ranks, where they can sometimes make more money than entry-level pros do.
-One of Italy's most renowned and successful dilettante teams has its home in Castelfranco Veneto: Zalf Désirée Fior has produced many Olympic and "amateur" world champions, including Daniele Pontoni, Cristian Salvato, Kurt Arvesen, Mirko Gualdi, Giuliano Figueras, and Ivan Basso, and continues to send many of its riders (more than 55 over the years) to the pro peloton: Vanzella, Fondriest, Zen, Piccoli, Bertolini, Palumbo, Leoni, G. Zanini, Lanfranchi, Zanolini, Serpellini, Finco, Trenti, Bruseghin, Derganc, Cauz, Quinziato, Faresin, Colli, and Pozzovivo.
-Giro champion Paolo Savoldelli, Giro stage winner Emmanuele Sella, and Giro champion Damiano Cunego are alumni too!
+One of Italy's most renowned and successful dilettante teams has its home in Castelfranco Veneto: Zalf Désirée Fior has produced 8 world champions, 2 Euro champions, 30 national champions, and world champions, including Daniele Pontoni, Cristian Salvato, Kurt Arvesen, Mirko Gualdi, Giuliano Figueras, and Ivan Basso, and continues to send many of its riders (more than 110 over the years) to the pro peloton: Vanzella, Fondriest, Zen, Piccoli, Bertolini, Leoni, G. Zanini, Lanfranchi, Zanolini, Serpellini, Finco, Trenti, Bruseghin, Derganc, Cauz, Quinziato, Faresin, Colli, and Pozzovivo.
+Giro champion Paolo Savoldelli, Giro stage winner Emmanuele Sella, and Giro champion Damiano Cunego are alumni too.
 Current riders include Sacha Modolo and Gianluca Brambilla.Their jersey design is that of the old Brooklyn team of Roger De Vlaminck, but the colors are red, white, and green, instead of red, white, and blue.

 are strong, fast, serious, expert recreational riders.
 Gran fondo riders also fit into this category.

-are serious and competant, but non-competitive cyclists who like to ride at a more relaxed pace (relatively speaking!), have fun, and enjoy the sights and cameraderie.
+are not touring cyclists with bikepacking bags or panniers on their bikes, but serious and competant, but non-competitive cyclists who like to ride at a more relaxed pace (relatively speaking), have fun, and enjoy the sights and cameraderie.
 There are even competitions and championships for this group.

 The word ombra means "shadow," but in the Veneto language it has come to mean a nip of one's favorite alcoholic beverage (Prosecco is a favorite).
 Ciclo ombre are cyclists who head out for a bike ride but spend more time stopping for ombre than they do in the saddle!